Macuyiko/minecraft-python/README.md

 By: Seppe "Macuyiko" vanden Broucke

-**Note:** This project is currently under heavy updates.
+**Note:** This project is currently under heavy development.
 The README will be expanded soon.

 `minecraft-python` is a Spigot plugin providing the ability to control Minecraft using Python.
-Contrary to other approaches, this project aims to expose the whole Bukkit API to Python, instead of only providing a few commands or wrappers by hardcoding these in a Spigot plugin.
+Contrary to other approaches, this project aims to expose the whole Bukkit API to Python, instead of only providing a few commands by hardcoding or wrapping these in a Spigot plugin.

 More background information on how this project came to be can be found on [this blog post](http://blog.macuyiko.com/post/2015/rebuilding-our-jython-console-plugin-for-minecraft.html) (a bit outdated at the moment).